myaaghubi/PHP-Frameworks-Bench/README.md

 ## Benchmarking Policy

-This is `master` branch.
+This is for the `main` branch.

-* Install a framework via `composer` according to the official documentation.
+* Frameworks installed via `composer` according to their official documentation.
-* Use the default configuration.
+* Used the default configuration.
-  * Consider minimum changes to run the benchmark.
+  * Considering the minimum changes on frameworks to run the benchmark.
-  * Don't remove any components/configurations even if there be no use for them.
+  * Didn't remove any components/configurations even if there is no use for them.
-* Have a `controller` class for the `Hello World`, considering the default template of a controller of your framework.
+* We have a `controller` class to get the `Hello World` for each, based on the default template of each framework.
-* Turn off `debug` mode and set environment to `production` mode.
+* Turned off the `debug` mode and set the environment to `production` mode.
-* Run the general optimization in your production environment, like `--optimize-autoloader` for the composer.
+* Considered general optimization for the production environment, like `--optimize-autoloader` for the composer.

 Some frameworks are optimized more than others, so some people may think using default configuration is not fair.
-The dept of optimizing a framework depends on the developer's experience too, so it's the rabbit hole and there is no point in it.
+The dept of optimizing a framework depends on the experiences of the developer too, so it's the rabbit hole and there is no point in it.
 I think the default configuration of frameworks is a good starting point to get ranking.

 If you find something wrong in my code, feel free to send a PR.
 But please note optimizing for the "Hello World" is not acceptable!
 Building the fastest `Hello World` application is not the goal of this project.